martylamb/bookmartian/README.md

 # bookmartian
 A tag-based link database that makes it easy to collect and curate hundreds or thousands of bookmarks across devices.
-Whether running in the cloud or self-hosted, Bookmartian is easiest to get up and running in a docker container.
+Whether running in the cloud or self-hosted, Bookmartian is easiest to get up and running in a docker container per user.

 # Where to get it?
 Download the latest stable build...